vamseekakani/node-app/README.md

 Scripts: Refer "Src" folder

 Steps to execute Code: 1.
-Copy the Scripts into Local folder.
+Download the Entire Project(Zip) into Local folder where Node_Modules is present.
+                       2. Open gitbash from the local where project is downloaded
-                       2. From gitbash $ npm test
+                       2. From git bash run the command $ npm test

 Steps:
 1. Create package.json file and install necessary npm packages required for preparation